24 Lonsdale Road, London, NW6 6RR

 Time spent completing forms and preparing reports takes the GP away from the medical care of his or her patients.

-Most GPs have a very heavy workload and paperwork takes up an increasing amount of their time, so many GPs find they have to take some paperwork home at night and weekends.
+Most GPs have a very heavy workload and paperwork takes up an increasing amount of their time, so many GPs find they have to take some paperwork home at night and on weekends.

 I only need the doctor’s signature – what is the problem?